From the New In 90 team

 Great for: Strengthening core muscles, toning tummy and butt.

-7 Walking – the most under-estimated exercise ever and one we can continue to do – even if you’re self-isolating (just remember to stay at least 2 metres/6 feet away from anyone who is not in your existing household).
-Use this time to get the majority of your daily activity.
+7 Walking – the most under-estimated exercise ever.
+We all walk sometime during the day so use this time to get the majority of your daily activity.
 The key thing is to walk briskly so that your heart rate and breathing increases slightly.
 Use your arms to increase the effectiveness of the exercise.

 Time taken: Say minimum of 10 mins throughout the day, but probably will be more.